johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 The issue was that my `main` function was asynchronous.
 However, because support for top level `await` wasn't available when I originally wrote the code, I'd called the `main` function synchronously, and fortunately Node didn't complain about that.

-But bun looked like it was respecting the fact that `main` was asynchronous and that's why it was apparently executing so quickly; it wasn't waiting for the `main` method to complete.
-That very much aligns with the code that I'd written; I wasn't using top level `await`.
-I needed to.
+However Bun looked like it was respecting the fact that `main` was asynchronous and that's why it was apparently executing so quickly; it wasn't waiting for the `main` method to complete before terminating.

+To be honest, Bun's behaviour here is just right; my code doesn't suggest that it's interested in waiting for the `main` function to complete - even though I care exactly about that.
+My code was misleading.
+I could remedy that by using top level `await`.
 So I made the following change to my `index.ts` file:

 ```diff
 - main();